60 Second Lemon Law Assessment™

 This window is also when the clock starts on other requirements, like how many days your car has been out of service.
 For example, a law might state that your car must be in the shop for a cumulative total of 30 days within the first year of ownership.
 Missing these deadlines can jeopardize your entire case, so it’s essential to act quickly and document everything from day one.

 Most people assume lemon laws only apply to brand-new cars, but that’s not always the case.
-While the protections are strongest for new vehicles, some states, like Pennsylvania, have provisions that cover used cars.
+While the protections are strongest for new vehicles, some states have provisions that cover used cars.
 However, the rules are much stricter.

 For a used car to qualify, it usually must have been sold by a dealer, not a private individual.
 More importantly, the defect must be discovered and reported while the car is still covered by the original manufacturer’s warranty.
 If the factory warranty has expired, you likely won’t have a claim, even if you bought a separate extended warranty.
-Because these rules vary so much, it’s important to understand the specific laws in your state.
+Because these rules vary so much, it’s important to understand the specific laws in your state or federal law.

 When you hear the term “lemon law,” your mind probably jumps straight to a brand-new car that’s a total dud.
 While that’s certainly the most common situation, these consumer protection laws often cast a wider net than you might expect.
 The eligibility of a vehicle doesn’t just depend on it being fresh off the assembly line; it’s closely tied to its warranty and intended use.
 Whether you’re driving a certified pre-owned SUV, a motor home for family vacations, or even a truck for your small business, you might have a valid claim.
 Understanding which types of vehicles are covered is a crucial step in determining if you have a case.
 Before checking qualifications, make sure you understand what the lemon law covers in your state.